 Policy Gradient Methods

-Class of Reinforcement Learning methods that is widely used in practice.
+Class of Reinforcement Learning methods that is widely used in practice where we directly optimize the policy, as opposed to learning a Q-function.

 Resources: